Part of the tracheal system in the abdomen of a cat flea, x600.

 Fleas are described as wingless parasitic insects, strongly laterally flattened, with penetrating mouth parts adapted to sucking blood from a mammal or bird host.
 They spend only part of their life cycle on the host, the larval and pupal stages taking place in the host's immediate surroundings.
 The adult stage lives mostly on the host animal, feeding and mating.

+The cat flea is the most common cause of flea infestation of human houses in temperate climates.
 Newly laid eggs fall out of the cat's fur into its surroundings -- carpet, bedding and other resting places.
 Dried flea excrement and cat skin flakes also accumulate in these places, providing food for the flea larvae when they hatch.

 The larvae mature over a period of seven or eight days, then form tiny silken cocoons, camouflaged with debris.
 The pupae within normally develop into adults in a week or so, but the young fleas can lie dormant for long periods, emerging as much as months later when vibrations in their vicinity signal the arrival of a potential new host.
 They then quickly emerge and leap towards the cause of the disturbance.